kjmears/kjmears.github.io/_posts/2017-05-01-Google-sheets-and-APIs.markdown

 I know this because I logged them.

 I think this renewed interest in films comes after some serious box-set bingeing, and a realisation that it amounts to a big chunk of time on one thing.
 It seems less of a commitment to watch an individual film, and have a story arc resolved in a few hours, and with a whole history of cinema to choose from there’s plenty to tackle.
-For example, I discovered that I’ve seen a lot more of the [Guardian’s top 10 horror movies][horror] than [horrorlist][horrorlist]I’d thought, but the completist in me now wants to see all of that arbitrary list.
+For example, I discovered that I’ve seen a lot more of the [Guardian’s top 10 horror movies][horror] than [I'd thought][horrorlist], but the completist in me now wants to see all of that arbitrary list.
 I've found it remarkably interesting to browse through the letterboxd site and satisfy my curiousity about which actors have been in which films or see how many of a particular director's oeuvre I've watched - and there are many more things to satisfy a dedicated procrastinator.

 So, having a new found enthusiasm for films and for logging them, the next obvious step for this social media tart was to put them on my website.
 I thought it might be of interest to write up my hacky and involved process for logging, publishing, data-cleaning and visualising since I found it useful to learn and practice a load of new things.

 ## Logging films

-Now,  I’m a big fan of the simplicity of[Jekyll][jekyll] and it has a clever feature where you can feed it a data file and that will generate a lovely static page based on the info.
+Now,  I’m a big fan of the simplicity of [Jekyll][jekyll] and it has a clever feature where you can feed it a data file and that will generate a lovely static page based on the info.
 I already did that with my [list of books I’ve read][readlist] - which takes a yaml file that I manually edit at the rare occaion of me finishing a book.

 Since watching films happens way more frequently I needed to introduce some automation somewhere in the process.
 Process is rather a grand term for my cobbled together system, but here it is.